|

 teaching in the five elementary schools on the reserve for the rest of

+the year.
 The native languages curriculum document is very vague, she explains,

 because it has to handle so many different languages.
 “As language